frivas/alexa-s3-persistence-python/README.md

 a) Is the S3 Client.
 I know, self-explanatory. :)

-b) In case you have some folder structure in your bucket, otherwise leave it empty.
+b) In case you have some folder structure in your bucket, do not pass it, there is ```None``` default value and a verification.

 c) Create a new ```StandardSkillBuilder``` passing the name of the bucket, the object key generator, the client and path prefix (if used) to it.

-4. As you may notice in the sample skill file [index.py](https://github.com/frivas/alexa-s3-persistence-python/blob/master/lambda/eu-west-1_TestS3/index.py) I have included 2 interceptors (quest and response) that will take care of loading and saving the data based on  those events.
+4. As you may notice in the sample skill file [index.py](https://github.com/frivas/alexa-s3-persistence-python/blob/master/lambda/eu-west-1_TestS3/index.py) I have included 2 interceptors (request and response) that will take care of loading and saving the data based on  those events.
 When ```Response``` one saves the data and when ```Request``` another loads it.
 Both can be modified as per your particular needs.
 This is just a sample.

 # Further thoughts